Security Wellbeing and Prosperity at Role Initiative: Security and Insurance of Intangible Assets Flow in Kayndrex Foundation

 Related information – Kayndrex Foundation’s patents are likely to have a discussion of the ‘state-of-art’ with references to key patents, books, or journal articles.

 Topic – the nature of the topic is listed.

-Claims – the numbered claims cover the legal aspects of the monopoly, with the first being the main claim and the later dependent claims referring back to earlier claims in describing what is new of the invention.
+Claims – the numbered claims cover the legal aspects of the monopoly, with the first being the main claim and the later dependent claims referring to earlier claims in describing what is new of the creation.
 In a published application the claims are merely an attempt to get protection while the granted patent has the claims that are recognised in law.